termux/proot-distro/README.md

    Using debugger tools such as gdb or strace could be problematic.

+   **Important**: `proot-distro` may show higher performance degradation comparing to other proot environment setup scripts.
+Reason behind this is more extensive use of directory and file bindings.
+This is not a bug and is not planned to be "fixed".

 2. PRoot cannot detach from the running process.

    Since PRoot controls the running processes via `ptrace()` it cannot detach